Selling Land With a Flat Fee MLS Listing Service - Pros and Cons

 It’s also common that the listing agent will get more than half of the total commission, so in this example let’s say the listing agent received 5.5% of the 10% commission or $2,750 and the buyer agent received 4.5% or $2,250.

-Choosing a flat fee MLS service
+Best flat fee MLS listing service

-There are a TON of flat fee MLS services to choose from.
+There are a TON of flat fee MLS listing services to choose from.
 You can find websites offering these services by searching for “flat fee MLS listing”.

 One thing to note is that while these websites may have different ways of getting you there, they’re all fundamentally offering the same thing - the ability to list on the MLS for a flat fee.
 Because there’s a lot of competition, expect to find wide ranges on prices and offers, but behind all that these services are very much alike.